Spikelet: In grasses

 In Poaceae, the grass family, a spikelet consists of two (or sometimes fewer) bracts at the base, called glumes, followed by one or more florets.
-A floret consists of the flower surrounded by two bracts, one external—the lemma—and one internal—the palea.
+A floret consists of the flower surrounded by two bracts, one external (the lemma) and one internal (the palea).
 The perianth is reduced to two scales, called lodicules, that expand and contract to spread the lemma and palea; these are generally interpreted to be modified sepals.

-The flowers are usually hermaphroditic—maize being an important exception—and mainly anemophilous or wind-pollinated, although insects occasionally play a role.
+The flowers are usually hermaphroditic — maize being an important exception — and mainly anemophilous or wind-pollinated, although insects occasionally play a role.

 Lemma

 Lemma is a phytomorphological term referring to a part of the spikelet.
 It is the lowermost of two chaff-like bracts enclosing the grass floret.
-It often bears a long bristle called an awn, and may be similar in form to the glumes—chaffy bracts at the base of each spikelet.
+The lemma often bears a long bristle called an awn, and may be similar in form to the glumes, which are chaffy bracts at the base of each spikelet.
 It is usually interpreted as a bract but it has also been interpreted as one remnant (the abaxial) of the three members of outer perianth whorl (the palea may represent the other two members, having been joined together).

-A lemma's shape, their number of veins, whether they are awned or not, and the presence or absence of hairs are particularly important characters in grass taxonomy.
+The lemmas' shape, their number of veins, whether they are awned or not, and the presence or absence of hairs are particularly important characters in grass taxonomy.